boazbk/crypto/lec_02_computational-security.md

 Before proving this theorem note that it gives us a pretty strong guarantee.
 In the exercises we will strengthen it even further showing that no matter what prior information Eve had on the message before, she will never get any non-negligible new information on it.
-One way to phrase it is that if your attacker used a $256$-bit secure encryption to encrypt a message, then your chances of getting to learn any additional information about it before the universe collapses are more or less the same as the chances that a fairy will materialize and whisper it in your ear.
+One way to phrase it is that if the sender  used a $256$-bit secure encryption to encrypt a message, then your chances of getting to learn any additional information about it before the universe collapses are more or less the same as the chances that a fairy will materialize and whisper it in your ear.

+> # { .pause }
+Before reading the proof, try to again review the proof of [twotomanythm](){.ref}, and see if you can generalize it yourself to the computational setting.

 > # {.proof data-ref="twotomanycomp"}
-The proof is rather similar to the equivalence of guessing one of two messages vs. one of many messages for perfect secrecy.
-However, in the computational context we need to be careful keeping track of Eve's running time.
+The proof is rather similar to the equivalence of guessing one of two messages vs. one of many messages for perfect secrecy (i.e., [twotomanythm](){.ref}).
+However, in the computational context we need to be careful in keeping track of Eve's running time.
-In that proof we showed that if there exists:
+In the  proof of [twotomanythm](){.ref} we showed that if there exists:
 >
 -   A subset $M\subseteq {\{0,1\}}^\ell$ of messages
 >